-Anyway, if you have already updated your Galaxy S4 to the all new official KitKat update and are looking for a way to root it, we have came with a well-known and easy rooting method for you.
+Anyway, if you have already updated your Galaxy S4 to the all-new official KitKat update and are looking for a way to root it, we have come with a well-known and easy rooting method for you.
 By following the steps given below you will be able to root T-Mobile Galaxy S4 on Android 4.4.2 KitKat firmware with build version UVUFNB4.

 - Download Odin and extract the zip: Odin3 v3.09.zip

 - Download the latest CF-Auto-Root package from here: CF-Auto-Root-jfltetmo-jfltetmo-sghm919.zip

 - Enable USB Debugging on your T-Mobile Galaxy S4.
 Go to Settings> General> Developer options.

 - Charge your device and ensure 60% battery juice on it.

 Having made the required preparation, you can proceed to root your device.
 Just follow these steps:

 - Turn off your Galaxy S4 and boot it into Download mode by holding the Volume Down and Power buttons together for 2-3 seconds.
 When you see the warning screen, prompting to press the volume up key to continue to the Download mode, press it.

 - Connect your phone to the computer and wait till the ID:COM port at Odin turns blue.